Where to stay in London: best areas and neighborhoods

 Lastly, staying here allows easy transportation access.
 The metro station serves the Bakerloo, Circle, District, and Hammersmith & City lines, while the railway station provides access to the Elizabeth Line and Heathrow Express.

-Average prices in the neighborhood range from about €68.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £140,00 - compare the best accommodation on booking.

 Recommended accommodation